 I also like to streamline my cleaning routine and only use one cleaning product to tackle everything.
 I quite literally use Branch Basics for countertops, bathrooms, windows, stainless steel, pots & pans, laundry, floors, walls and sticky finger marks, clothing and carpet stains and grease.

 It’s a non-toxic, plant and mineral based cleaner that works better than 100% of all the other “green” products I’ve tried.
+(Receive $10 off your first order through this link.
+You can only buy it online and won’t be able to find it in stores.)

 So, why do you have so many forgotten areas to your house?